Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

 e2848e17<redacted>
 root@Jarmis:/root#
 ```
 {{< typeit >}} I hope you enjoyed my walkthrough, It took me lot of time to contruct everything, With that being said I hope that you would share this to your connections.
-But I have to mention this, if it weren't for 0xdf this writeup wouldn't possible.
-Thank you for reading my article, Hey!
+But I have to mention this, if it weren't for 0xdf this walkthrough wouldn't possible.
+Thank you for reading this, Hey!
 I really meant that Thank you..
 See you soon on another
 {{< /typeit >}}

 ![bye](https://media1.tenor.com/m/cTQhkMn8dLgAAAAC/car-bye.gif)